DarenBobyMichael/wordlesolver/README.md

 # WORDLE SOLVER CLI

-This program is a helper tool for word puzzle games.
+This program is a helper tool for standard wordle games.
 It narrows down possible solutions based on your feedback and provides suggestions for the next guess.

 ## How to Use